D-X-Y/NATS-Bench/README.md

 **You can use `pip install nats_bench` to install the library of NATS-Bench.** or install from source by `python setup.py install`.

-If you are seeking how to re-create NATS-Bench from scratch or reproduce benchmarked results, please see use [AutoDL-Projects](https://github.com/D-X-Y/AutoDL-Projects) and see these [instructions](https://github.com/D-X-Y/NATS-Bench#reproduce-nas-methods-on-the-size-search-space).
+If you are seeking how to re-create NATS-Bench from scratch or reproduce benchmarked results, please see use [AutoDL-Projects](https://github.com/D-X-Y/AutoDL-Projects) and see these [instructions](https://github.com/D-X-Y/NATS-Bench#how-to-re-create-nats-bench-from-scratch).

 If you have questions, please ask at [here](https://github.com/D-X-Y/NATS-Bench/issues) or [email me](mailto:dongxuanyi888@gmail.com) :)

 ## Preparation and Download

+**Step-1: download raw vision datasets.** (you can skip this one if you do not use weight-sharing NAS or re-create NATS-Bench).

 In NATS-Bench, we (create and) use three image datasets -- CIFAR-10, CIFAR-100, and ImageNet16-120.
 For more details, please see Sec-3.2 in [the NATS-Bench paper](https://arxiv.org/pdf/2009.00437.pdf).
 To download these three datasets, please find them at [Google Drive](https://drive.google.com/drive/folders/1T3UIyZXUhMmIuJLOBMIYKAsJknAtrrO4?usp=sharing).